Accessibility

 Kids with disability are gamers too

-Working with an eight-year-old boy with cerebral palsy, University of Melbourne researchers have co-designed a bespoke video game controller.
+Working with an eight-year-old boy with cerebral palsy, researchers have co-designed a video game controller to provide more opportunities for fun and social connection

 It’s time to make waves in beach accessibility

-University of Melbourne research found Australia could be a world leader in making beaches accessible to people of all abilities, but barriers remain
+Excluding people with disability from beach culture is both unfair and unlawful.
+Australia could be a world leader in making beaches accessible to people of all abilities

 Empowering disabled talent in the Australian screen industry

-A new University of Melbourne report highlights discrimination and inaccessibility for disabled film and television workers in Australia
+A new report highlights discrimination and inaccessibility for disabled film and television workers, creating missed opportunities for the industry

 Making Australia’s most liveable city more inclusive

-Melbourne is a great city to live in, but University of Melbourne research finds it needs to do better for people with a disability by making it more accessible
+Melbourne is a great city to live in, but it can do better for people with a disability by making it more accessible and inclusive

 Measuring the value of Australian volunteers